laminlabs/lamin-blog/docs/scprint.md

 Loading 350 million cells into memory is not an option.
 You need streaming, shuffling across datasets, and batching that mixes cell types, species, and sequencing technologies, without the dataloader becoming the bottleneck.

-scDataloader handles this.
-It's built on top of LaminDB's MappedCollection interface, which lets you treat hundreds of separate datasets as a single object you can sample, filter, and iterate over.
+`scDataLoader` handles this.
+It's built on top of LaminDB's `MappedCollection` interface, which lets you treat hundreds of separate datasets as a single object you can sample, filter, and iterate over.
 It streams directly from the artifact store and integrates cleanly with PyTorch's DataLoader.
 I was able to train scPRINT-2 on 350 million cells and 25 TB of data on a single cluster without writing custom data infrastructure.
 That felt like a minor miracle at the time.

 ## Beyond training